muhammadkamrankabeer-oss/Lab2_Monitoring_Automation/README.md

-# 🚀 Lab 2: Automated Infrastructure Observability
+# 🚀 Automated Infrastructure Observability

 This project automates the deployment of a complete monitoring and alerting stack on a Linux host (tested on Xubuntu 24.04).
 Using **Ansible** and **Docker**, it transforms raw hardware data into actionable insights and proactive alerts.